ruby/debug/README.md

 #1  BP - Line  /mnt/c/ko1/src/rb/ruby-debug/target.rb:5 (line)
 ```

 You can see that two breakpoints are registered.
-Let's continue the program by `continue` command.
+Let's continue the program by using the `continue` command.

 ```shell
 (rdbg) continue